 * These events take place on the UC Berkeley campus.
 If you are not on campus during this time, we will schedule a meeting via phone or Skype.

 † Students are expected to check into program housing on June 19, 2019, and will be expected to check out of program housing on July 24, 2019.
 Students who arrive in-country early or depart after the last day may do so, but they are responsible for arranging their own accommodations outside of the program dates.

 All dates are subject to change.

-Dave has been at UC Berkeley since 2010, and is both a professional faculty member and Executive Director of Applied Innovation programs at UC Berkeley's Haas School of Business.
+Dave has been at the University of California, Berkeley since 2010, and is both a professional faculty member and Executive Director of Applied Innovation programs at the University of California, Berkeley's Haas School of Business.
 In addition to the Geneva program, he developed and teaches the popular applied innovation project course, co-teaches a cohort-wide mid-program academic review course, and several other courses at Haas.
 As an instructor, he's been a multiple "club six" member, and a campus-wide faculty teaching fellow.
 Outside of Haas, he's an organizational consultant and social entrepreneur, focused on market-based approaches to social/environmental issues including deforestation, climate change, corporate social responsibility, sustainable business, and ethical globalization.
 He is a frequent writer and speaker, and author of the textbook "Hunter or Hunted: Technology, Innovation, and Competitive Strategy" (Thomson/Cengage 2006).
-Dave earned his MBA (with distinction) at the JL Kellogg School of Management at Northwestern and his B.S. from the Haas School at U.C.
-Berkeley.
+Dave earned his MBA (with distinction) at the JL Kellogg School of Management at Northwestern and his B.S. from the Haas School at the University of California, Berkeley.